ToluOlayinka/MathtiFunc/README.md

+#READ ME Please..
-#The project is a Mathematical Funtion Libary
+//The project is a Mathematical Funtion Libary
-#might not have all the fuctions and so would be done with a Menu
+/Might not have all the fuctions and so would be done with a Menu
-#menu is a do while so as to keep looping
+//Menu is a do while so as to keep looping